Star Wars: X-Wing (video game): Release

 X-Wing was originally released on floppy disks in February 1993.
 Later that year, LucasArts released the Imperial Pursuit and B-Wing expansion packs on floppy disk.
 A sixth tour of duty, set during the Rebel Alliance's time at Echo Base, was planned but never produced; the medals case of the game was also designed to hold a sixth campaign ribbon row and medal.
 Some of the material for the sixth tour of duty was later incorporated into the X-Wing special edition and also the later game TIE Fighter.

 LucasArts released the TIE Fighter space combat simulator in 1994.
-That same year, it released the Collector's CD-ROM Edition of X-Wing.
-This edition runs on the TIE Fighter game engine, itself based on the X-Wing engine.
+That year, it released the Collector's CD-ROM Edition of X-Wing.
+This edition runs on the TIE Fighter game engine, based on the X-Wing engine.
 The newer engine supports Gouraud shading and other rendering enhancements.
-The Collector's CD-ROM Edition includes the base game and both expansions.
-It also includes some adjustments to missions, redesigned cutscenes, bonus missions, and voiceovers for the mission briefings and in-game radio messages.
-Erik Bauersfeld, who voiced Admiral Ackbar in Return of the Jedi provided the voice for Ackbar in the game.
-Additionally, Clive Revill, who voiced Emperor Palpatine in The Empire Strikes Back (pre-2004 version), portrayed Admiral Dodonna.
-Owners of a floppy disk version could send payment and the back of their instruction manual to LucasArts and receive a special "Gold Edition" of the CD-ROM version, which included the game on a golden CD-ROM and a free gift.
+The Collector's CD-ROM Edition includes the base game, both expansions, some adjustments to missions, redesigned cutscenes, bonus missions, and voiceovers for the mission briefings and in-game radio messages.
+Erik Bauersfeld reprised Admiral Ackbar from Return of the Jedi.
+Clive Revill, who voiced Emperor Palpatine in The Empire Strikes Back (pre-2004 version), portrayed Admiral Dodonna.
+The floppy disk version could be redeemed for a fee to LucasArts, and be upgraded to Gold Edition of the CD-ROM version, with a golden CD-ROM and a free gift.

 In 1998, LucasArts released the X-Wing Collector Series Edition.
 This product again changed the game engine, this time to the engine behind X-Wing vs. TIE Fighter.
 This update added 3D hardware acceleration and texture mapping to the game engine, and further changed some of the visuals before and during operation briefings.
 The game was designed to run under Windows 9x rather than DOS.
 Additionally, the MIDI-based iMUSE soundtrack was replaced with looping Red Book audio recordings of the Star Wars score.

-On October 28, 2014, X-Wing along with TIE Fighter were released digitally for the first time.
-Both the original DOS and Windows editions were included, with updates to run on modern PCs.
+On October 28, 2014, X-Wing and TIE Fighter were released for download online for the first time.
+The original MS-DOS and Windows editions were updated for modern PCs.